digitalservicebund/ris-backend-service/doc/adr/0006-backend-and-spa-in-monorepo.md

 ## Decision

 We are starting with keeping all of the sources in a single repository, i.e. monorepo.
-The frontend/SPA sources reside in a `web` directory.
+The frontend/SPA sources reside in a `frontend` directory.
 This is so that we avoid the additional complexity that would come with an approach where sources are kept in separate repositories:

 - An SPA in a separate repository will need its own deployment (Nginx, S3 bucket etc.) and pipeline.
 - The SPA is no longer secured out-of-the-box by Spring's security config; we'd need to recreate it or already deploy a shared auth implementation from the very beginning.